JacobPulk/art/README.md

 - ### generate schemes

-You can specify nothing, and (repeatedly) direct the program to find a new **scheme**, saving the **schemes** you like.
-Of course, to test each **scheme**, you will probably want to test at least the first-generated **theme** several times (explore images), and may want to test several more **themes** for it.
+A scheme is useless without a theme.
+In order to generate one new scheme, the program will find it by generating/discarding random new schemes and themes until a scheme/theme combination meets the requirements in [Settings](#5-settings).
+When it does, it will use that scheme and theme to generate and display a new image.

-`??` will find a new **scheme** and a new **theme** for it, and will generate and show a new image created by them.
+`??` will generate a new scheme.

 <br>

 - ### re-render images

-You can re-render an already-produced image at a specified resolution (representing the longer side of the panels within the ptych).
+You can re-render an already-produced image at a specified resolution (representing the longer side of each of the panels within the ptych).
 Use a double-quote mark:

 `" 2000` will re-render the last shown image at 2000 pixels.

 `" nice 2000` will re-render the saved image called "nice" (leave off the extension) at 2000 pixels.

-`" " 2000` will re-render all images in the `rerender` folder at 2000 pixels.

 <br>

-- ### bulk discovery
+- ### generating in bulk

 Once you are familiar with the program, you might want to trawl through content more efficiently.
 You can specify a number of images, themes, or schemes to generate sequentially.
+Everything will be saved automatically with program-generated names.

 `.. * 50` will generate 50 new images from random saved schemes and themes.

 `!! * 50` will generate 50 new themes for random saved schemes.
 One image from each will be generated.

 `?? * 50` will generate 50 new schemes, each with a new theme.
 One image from each will be generated.

+`" " 2000` will re-render all images in the `data\rerender` folder at 2000 pixels.
+Nothing is ever automatically placed in the `data\rerender` folder.
+It is only there for you to copy image files into, in order to easily tell the program which ones to re-render.
+Re-rendered images are output in the `data\images` folder like the rest.

 <br>